 The attack on the monastery Lindisfarne

 On June 8, 793 Norse longships suddenly appeared on the shores of a tiny island in Northumbria.
 This place was one of the most sacred places of Christendom in the northern hemisphere, and a place that would be unchallenged and easy to reach by sea.
-The island is called the Holy Island of Lindisfarne or simply the Holy island and it was the host of the one the greatest treasures in Christendom in the 8 century, the monastery of Lindisfarne.
+The island is called the Holy Island of Lindisfarne or simply the Holy island and it was the host of one of the greatest treasures in Christendom in the 8 century, the monastery of Lindisfarne.

 Letter to King Ethelred of Northumbria by Alcuin